nenoNaninu/Tapper/README.md

 }
 ```

-### Transpile the Types Contained in Referenced Assemblies.
+### Transpile the Types Contained in Referenced Assemblies

 By default, only types defined in the project specified by the `--project` option are targeted for transpiling.
 By passing the `-asm true` option, types contained in project/package reference assemblies will also be targeted for transpiling.